Map a forward path for your IBM Notes and Domino applications based on comprehensive data analytics.

 Systematically scans your Domino servers and database designs

-Adviser’s comprehensive, detailed analysis provides you with a complete list of your applications and templates, reveals the true business usage of these applications, and ranks their complexity.
+Adviser’s comprehensive, detailed analysis provides you with a complete list of your users, groups, applications, and templates.
+It reveals the true business usage of these applications and ranks their complexity.

 Presents complex, sophisticated data in a simple and intuitive web interface

 Adviser's UI is a web application and is hosted on a Domino server.
 The controls are interactive and intuitive, and much of the data is presented in graphical form.

 Adviser's Guidance module sorts potentially thousands of applications and instructs whether they should be maintained or rewritten, archived, retired, or replaced.
 This recommendation is based on a combination of the application usage, design complexity, and business value of each database.